-DER BES Impact Considerations
+DER BPS Impact Considerations

-NPCC’s Regional Standards Committee (RSC) and Task Forces (i.e. Task Force on System Studies and impacts on UFLS) reviews of DER as it pertains to the NPCC Region’s BES performance have identified a number of areas which, going forward, may warrant further and continual monitoring and analysis.
+NPCC’s Regional Standards Committee (RSC) and Task Forces (i.e. Task Force on System Studies and impacts on UFLS) reviews of DER as it pertains to the NPCC Region’s BPS performance have identified a number of areas which, going forward, may warrant further and continual monitoring and analysis.
 NPCC has identified the following items that should be carefully considered as DER levels (total MWs) increase.

-DER performance with respect to voltage and frequency ride through as well as the ability to provide regulation and reserves
+DER performance with respect to voltage and frequency ride through

+DER ability to provide regulation and reserves

 DER availability and quality of forecasting.